Understanding Security Groups

-By default every record held within a sub tab inherits its Security Group from the top level, so for example, if you have set a Contract record to have a top level Security Group of 'Legal (rw)' then every record created in its sub tabs will also inherit this value.
+Initially every record held within a sub tab inherits its Security Group from the top level, so for example, if you have set a Contract record to have a top level Security Group of 'Legal (rw)' then every record created in its sub tabs will also inherit this Security Group value.

-The example below shows that this Contracts sub tab's pass down Security Group is set to 'Everyone' but by selecting Contract Document and changing the pass down value to 'UK Property (ro)' instead this means that although 'Everyone (rw) has read write access to the Contract and most of its sub tab records only people within the 'UK Property' Security Group will be able to view the records created in its Documents sub tab.
+The example below shows that this Contracts header sub tab's pass down Security Group is set to 'Everyone', but by selecting the option of Contract Document from the drop down list and changing the pass down value to 'UK Property (ro)' instead this means that although 'Everyone (rw)' has read write access to the Contract and most of its sub tab records, only people within the 'UK Property' Security Group will be able to view any new records created in its Documents sub tab.

 Fig 4 - Updating Pass Down Values

-Each sub tab value can be updated individually, so you could have the header record set to one Security Group(s), and each separate sub tab set to others.
-You can assign as many Security Groups to each of the settings and each of them with individual permissions.
+Each sub tab value can be updated individually, so you could have the header record set to one Security Group, and each sub tab set to another.
+You can assign as many Security Groups to each of the sub tabs and each with individual permissions.

-These Security Groups values allow you to restrict who can see and update a record and within that record restrict who can see and update its sub tab records, giving you complete control of who has access to what data.
+These Security Groups values allow you to restrict who can see and update a Contract record and within that record, restrict who can see and update its sub tab records, giving you complete control of who has access to what data.